qiskit-community/quantum-algorithms-benchmarks/machine_learning/README.md

 * **Performance** is measured with respect to standard ML metrics on training and test data such as accuracy, recall and precision, and defined for each problem as appropriate.

 * **Resource requirements** is measured considering various aspects: the training time, the inference time of a model, and the amount of data required to train a model up to a pre-defined accuracy.
-  For the temporal metrics, it should be noted that this includes the classical pre-processing time it takes to prepares the quantum circuits as well as the execution of the quantum circuits - except for queuing time.
+  Temporal metrics should include the classical pre-processing time it takes to prepares the quantum circuits as well as the execution time of the quantum circuits.
+Queuing time should not be included.

 * **Intrinsic model properties** This class of metrics includes generalization bounds and capacity measures.